 Schedule Scout allows co-parents to coordinate the care and nurturing of their children, whatever the state of their relationship.
 Parents who may no longer have a functional relationship but continue to raise children together can use the app to track pickups, payments, connections, calendars, care givers, and more.
 Details that often go uncommunicated when a relationship goes sour can be tracked in the app, helping parents know where their kids are and what they are doing on a platform that the child can also access.

 In 2015, our top three winners designed working apps that address unique issues that are relevant across community boundaries: food deserts and the digital divide.

 Purshable Idea Leader: Elizabeth Zubiate

-Elizabeth Zubiate and her team created Purshable, an app that builds a demand for close-to-expiration food that rocery stores typically throw away.
+Elizabeth Zubiate and her team created Purshable, an app that builds a demand for close-to-expiration food that grocery stores typically throw away.
 The average Chicago grocery store throws out $2,300 worth of food that is older, but still good, every single day.
 Purshable dynamically repurposes these goods, marketing items from member stores at a discount to low-income and environmentally conscious consumers.
-Purshable transforms what was previously lost grocery store revenue into lower household food expenses.
 The app uses U.S. Census CitySDK and City of Chicago OpenGov data.
-Elizabeth says she’s mulled over this problem for some time but that the CNT Urban Sustainability Apps Competition gave her and her team the resources, focus and confidence to design an app that addresses this pressing issue.

 Fresh Eats Idea Leader: Lydia Moore